section-engineering-education/engineering-education/content/articles/how-to-load-and-query-a-csv-file-created-with-python-in-ibm-db2-database/index.md

 ![db2creation](ibm-demo4.png)

-You can now Scroll down and select the `Db2` service tile which is among the various database provided by IBM.
+You can now scroll down and select the `Db2` service tile which is among the various database provided by IBM.

 ![db2 creation](ibm-demo5.png)

-NOTE : make sure you click on the `Db2` option as shown below and not the `Db2 hosted` and `Db2 warehouse` option.
+> *NOTE : make sure you click on the `Db2` option as shown below and not the `Db2 hosted` and `Db2 warehouse` option.*

 ![db2checked](ibm-demo6.png)